rosey99/breviform/readme.md

 it has not been tested.
 The typical use case would be to run breviform for each target (AWS, VMWare, Openstack) and each image or system profile, and then run Minsible and/or Fybre over one or more subsets of the created hosts in an end-to-end, automated process.
+For an idea of what is possible, have a look at [flowmastah-artifact](https://github.com/rosey99/flowmastah-artifact) which contains workflow for the related python/celery prject called "flowmastah."

-As for the name, the good people at HashiCorp chose to appropriate the latin word for "earth."
-Ambitious, eh?
+Flowmastah-artifact is used in development and testing of the flowmastah project (ongoing, pre-release), and demonstrates a state-driven workflow configuration, that itself relies on git for versioning of artifacts as well as workflow configuration which is. . .Just another artifact, after all.

 "Brevi" means small, humble, or brief.
-Third declension and all.
-There it is.
+Hopefully, all three.

 Getting Started